codetreats/aoc2023/README.md

-# aoc-template-python
+# Advent Of Code 2023

-This is a skeleton for [Advent Of Code](https://adventofcode.com/)
+Solutions

 ## Language